-Jamie Bray, the owner of Jamie's Whaling Station which operates the boat, said he is cooperating with investigators to determine what happened but said he didn't know the cause.
+Jamie Bray, the owner of Jamie's Whaling Station, said he is cooperating with investigators to determine what happened but said he didn't know the cause.

 "This vessel has operated for 20 years with an absolutely perfect safety record.
 This is something just totally out of the blue," Bray said.
 "We just don't understand and we won't know the answers until the Transportation Safety Board finishes their investigations."

 He said the passengers are not required to wear life jackets on larger ships like this.